Mohamed Mrad: Early life and education

-Born on September 15, 1990, in Tunis, he studied at the Carthage High Commercial Studies Institute in Tunis.
+Born on September 15, 1990 in Tunis, he studied at the Carthage High Commercial Studies Institute in Tunis.

 Career

-In 2013 was his first experience in the television soap opera "Layem" the popular soap opera of Ramadan 2013 in which he played the role of Skander, a wealthy young man with a bad boy character.
+2013 was his first experience in the television soap opera "Layem" the popular soap opera of Ramadan 2013 in which he played the role of Skander, a wealthy young man with a bad boy character.

-In December 2014, he made the cover of the people magazine Tunivisions.
+In December 2014 he made the cover of the people magazine Tunivisions.
 Mrad is also known for his role in "L'Enfant du soleil" by Taïeb Louhichi and "Fausse note" by Majdi Smiri.

 He is best known for his role of Mahdi Ben Salem in the Television series Naouret El Hawa.

 In 2015, Mohamed Mourad participated in Arab Casting.

-In 2019, Mohamed Mrad played the role of a police officer in charge of investigating a case that will plunge into a love relationship and into the world of politics in the television series "L'affaire 460" by Majdi Smiri, which was filmed in Russia.
+In 2019 Mohamed Mrad played the role of a police officer in charge of investigating a case that will plunge into a love relationship and into the world of politics in the television series "L'affaire 460" by Majdi Smiri, which was filmed in Russia.